indraai/quinnmichaels.com/_posts/_archive/2024-08-19-isla-paradiso.md

 **[Additional classified data will be provided upon request]**

 *Note: This summary provides a high-level overview of the key findings and recommendations.
 Detailed reports and analysis are available upon request.*

+then anyone our way we do the old Brahmana Breath Super Tone and you goto Arjika on a long flight...
+scene: #Area51.gov.authority.secure.room
+people: Quinn and the key figure who knew where the vital records were located
+remember: this is an investigation and not a story... simple questions simple answers i'm not a lawyer just looking for information.

+where are the vital records?

+ then send #Area51.gov.authority and 10 #quinn.security to get this item please Area 51 Containment Room 12 XJ9-347Q

+ Derrick Fitzgerald, Elon Musk, Mark Zuckerberg, Larry Ellison,  Richard Branson, Bill Gates

+location: #LarsenBlockade
+#BlockChannel = Larsen